estebanbar19/Mindwell/README.md

-# foodfast
+# Mindwell

-An app to order food in a Resturant
+An app to get help with the anxiety

 ## Getting Started